 Share some art that you have created in the past.
 This will show people how your artistic style has grown throughout the years.

 Video – Facebook is promoting videos more than ever.
 Take advantage of this.
 Upload some videos on your Facebook Artist Page.

-People go on Facebook to escape for a few moments.
+People go on Facebook to escape from their hectic day for a few moments.

 Make your page fun and welcoming.

 Being sold to is not fun for people.
 Do not be a salesperson, instead be an artist they will want to get to know.